taras-i-fedyk/lunch-places/README.md

 * The MVVM pattern is used to further organize efficient relationships between different layers and sublayers of the app.

-* The Hilt dependency injection framework is applied to facilitate loose coupling and cohesiveness of different entities all over the app.
+* The Hilt dependency injection framework is utilized to facilitate loose coupling and cohesiveness of different entities all over the app.

 * Internally, the app relies on the Google Places API (New) to accomplish searches for lunch places.